Electrical safety certificate for landlords what’s involved?

 Firstly, if you have a single property or a portfolio then each is required to have an electrical safety certificate.
 It is a legal requirement to ensure all electrical equipment in your property is safe and maintained throughout the tenancy.
 This responsibility covers all lighting fixtures, all plug sockets, as well as all electrical wiring.

-So you need to be aware that you have to meet your legal responsibilities or you could face prosecution and invalidated insurance.
-This page and its links to more information about what takes place during the electrical safety tests will help you understand what’s involved.
+So, be aware that you have to meet your legal responsibilities or you could face prosecution and invalidated insurance.
+This page and its links to more information about what takes place during the electrical safety tests.

 Electrical Safety Certificate for Landlords

 Firstly if you have an existing EICR electrical safety certificate that is about to expire we can quote the EICR cost.
-The landlord electrical safety certificate shows the number of circuits within the property allowing an electrical contractor to provide you with the EICR cost.
+The landlord’s electrical safety certificate shows the number of circuits within the property.
+This information allows an electrical contractor to provide you with the EICR cost.

-If you have never had an electrical test carried out on the property then we can quote you a price by you supplying the number of MCB (Fuses) in the distribution board (s).
+So, how do I get a price if you have never had an electrical test carried out on the property?
+An EICR price can be calculated by supplying the number of MCB (Fuses) in the distribution board (s).
 Once you have agreed to the quoted price then we will arrange an appointment on a suitable date.
 Depending on the size and condition of the property the testing can take just a few hours.
-This testing can be carried out while the residents are on the property and we will advise them when any power will be turned off.
+This EICR testing can be carried out with residents occupying the property.
+We will advise them when any power requires to be turned off.

-The electrician will carry out a visual inspection as well as electrical testing of the fixed wiring for its compliance with the 18th Edition regulations.
+The electrician will carry out a visual inspection as well as electrical testing for its compliance with the 18th Edition regulations.